-The undergraduate programme in Bachelor of Landscape Architecture with Honours is designed to produce graduates who will be:
+The Bachelor of Landscape Architecture with Honours undergraduate program is designed to produce graduates who will be:

-- PEO1 Competent in solving design and project related problems, logically, creatively and analytically based on knowledge and ideas. - PEO2 Demonstrate proficiency in communication skills and other relevant soft skills. - PEO3 Competent in analysing a landscape community and integrating the related natural and biological systems in a sustainable manner as societal responsibilities.
+- PEO1 Competent in solving design and project-related problems logically, creatively and analytically based on knowledge and ideas. - PEO2 Demonstrate proficiency in communication skills and other relevant soft skills. - PEO3 Competent in analysing a landscaped community and integrating the related natural and biological systems in a sustainable manner as societal responsibilities.

-PEO4 Meet the challenges of the landscape environment with professional integrity, ethics and acquiring life-long learning; and entrepreneurship skills.
+PEO4 Meets the landscape environment's challenges with professional integrity and ethics and acquiring lifelong learning and entrepreneurship skills.